 9. The second coming.
 The creation of earth and human life some six thousand years ago—rather than millions of years in the past—makes believable the soon second coming of Christ as promised in the Bible.
 If the Creation narrative is only an allegory, what about Jesus’ promise to come again (see John 14:1-3)?
 If a spark of life was created millions of years ago and organisms evolved over those many years, what is to keep us from thinking that Jesus’ promise of His return is also just an allegory?

 10. Free will.
 Carried to its logical conclusion, evolution—the undirected, random evolving of living things—eliminates the power of the human will.
 Darwin, himself, came to the conclusion that free will is an illusion.
 If evolution is true, then it means that all our choices are merely actions or behaviors determined by our genes or our surrounding environment and are conditioned by past choices—either successful or otherwise.
 Such a view eliminates the power of choice.
 But God gave humans free will with the power to choose.
 Adam and Eve could choose to obey God or not to obey Him.
-God want His human creation to worship, love, and obey Him because they want to—not because they must.
+God wants His human creation to worship, love, and obey Him because they want to—not because they must.
 Humans are not robots.

 The Bible says that God created this world perfect in the beginning, but that since the entrance of sin, it has become more and more degenerate (see Genesis, chapters 1-3).
 This is completely opposed to the evolutionary idea that the world is evolving and progressing upward.
 Jesus has promised to come again and restore this world to its original perfection (see Revelation 21:1-5).
 God does not require the slow process of evolution and the cruel method of “survival of the fittest” to create.
 When we look at the flowers, the birds, the trees, etc., we see the evidences of a great Creator God who loves us and created these things for our happiness.